Questions and Answers about Director of Facilities Examinations

 Listed below are answers to the most frequently asked questions about the Director of Facilities examinations.

-9. Why did I need to take both the promotion and the statewide open-competitive examination if I am only interested in a promotion?
+2. Why do I need to take both the promotion and the statewide open-competitive examination if I am only interested in a promotion?

 Civil Service Law §17(5), which governs the development and administration of such examinations, now states: